saumyayadav25/Machine-Learning/00 Basics/README.md

 1. Clustering - Clustering is the process of grouping data points into clusters based on their similarity.
 2. Dimensionality reduction - when you have a lot of input columns; remove extra columns, and merge related columns into single column using feature extraction techniques like PCA.
 Reduce the dimensionality of data while preserving its essential information.
 3. Anomaly detection - detect and remove outliers from systems
 4. Association rule learning - Association rule learning is a technique for discovering relationships between items in a dataset.
 It identifies rules that indicate the presence of one item implies the presence of another item with a specific probability.
+For example, 93% of customers who purchased item A also bought item B. This rule helps identify frequent itemsets, showing which products are commonly bought together.
+Association rule learning can be used to understand customer purchasing behavior and optimize product recommendations or placements.

 ## Semi - supervised Machine Learning
 partially supervised and partially unsupervised.